 Recipes: Invite the Taste of Greece to Your Feast

-Emily Lycopolus offers up some great dishes starring two classic ingredients in her book, Greece: Recipes for Olive Oil and Vinegar Lovers.
+Emily Lycopolus offers up some delicious dishes starring two classic ingredients in her book, Greece: Recipes for Olive Oil and Vinegar Lovers.

 Roasted Leg of Lamb